whythelettuce/garden-of-harmony/CONTRIBUTING.md

 If you only modify some fields of a component, comment the fields instead.

 For C# files, if you are adding a lot of code, try to put it in a partial class when it makes sense.

-The exception to this is the early merge of upstream cherry-picked commits that are going to be merged in the Upstream Merge by maintainers regardless.
-There's no harm in leaving them as-is.

 As an aside, fluent (.ftl) files **do not support comments on the same line** as a locale value, so be careful when changing them.